 Eat breakfast and don't skip meals.
 While skipping meals may help you lose weight in the beginning, it fails in the long run.
 Skipping meals may make you feel too hungry later in the day, causing you to overeat at your next meal.

 Foods high in fat are usually high in calories, which could lead to unwanted weight gain.
 Consuming too much saturated and trans fats may increase LDL cholesterol ("bad" cholesterol) level, and increase your risk of heart disease.
-The USDA suggests that you eat no more than 20 grams of saturated fat, and that you limit the amount of trans fat to as close to 0 grams as possible.
+You can decrease your saturated fats by increasing the amount of fruits an vegetables you eat, avoiding fried foods, eating lean meats, and using less butter or margarine.
 Click here for more information on reading nutrition labels.

 What are empty calories?

 But staying hydrated is important for good health.
-To reduce the calories and sugar in your diet, substitute water, zero-calorie flavored water, non-fat or reduced-fat milk, unsweetened tea or diet soda for sweetened drinks.
+To reduce the calories and sugar in your diet, drink more water, zero-calorie flavored water, non-fat or reduced-fat milk.
 Talk with your family doctor or a dietitian if you have questions about your diet or healthy eating for your family.

 Can I trust nutrition information I get from newspapers and magazines?